surge-synthesizer/surge-synthesizer.github.io/nightlychangelog.md

   * The text entry box is no longer an external box for many prompts
   * Add "Clear Midi Settings" function
   * Fix a VSTGUI Routing Bar Aliasing problem on Windows
+  * Implement "elastic" mode - move a slider with Alt+mouse and it will snap back to starting point on release

 * Plugins
   * VST2 and VST3 advertise param name changes to the host